About Chiang Mai

 Booking Tips and Best Times for Deals

-- Consider visiting during the shoulder seasons (February to April, September to October) for lower hotel rates and fewer crowds.
+- Off-Peak Seasons: Consider visiting during the shoulder seasons (March to June, September to October) for lower rates and fewer crowds.

 Budget & Costs